- What is one aspect of our body that separates us from all other mammals?

 Consider this excerpt from Brain Gut 3 to refresh your memory of just what happened:

 “Radical Idea #3: The leaky gut allowed us to sense our environment and it stimulated two simultaneous epigenetic alterations but for different reasons.
 The first was development of a rigid foot and ankle because climbing trees in the cold and wet of a dwindling Pilocene forest is dangerous to primate’s health.
 It makes climbing difficult and dangerous.
 Moreover with a dwindling forrest in the Pilocene, their food supply became constricted in the trees.
 That meant that a terrestrial diet was selected for because climbing was harder in the cold and wet conditions and their food source diminished.
 How do we know this is true?
 Think about this analogy.
 Have you ever seen a quarterback try to throw a football in a torrential down pour?
 It is very difficult to control the wet skinned leather on a football in a cold wet environment.
 It also is hard for apes to climb in cold wet weather in many zoo’s in the US.
 This is also observed in the wild in many species as well.
 The apes avoid dangerous climbing in these conditions according to zoo keepers I spoke with.
 You are scoffing at me now with that football analogy, and I agree.
 But it does open your mind to the cause that might explain why our foot design was the first alterations before we began walking upright.
+What is the other point here most miss?
+Our ancestors went from the forrest to the sea.
+As we become upright we had to change the speed of the SCN clock in our head to make this transition.
+Why?
+The laws of physics required that.

 What if I told you that the lower limb, and specifically the foot and ankle, would be the first to adapt in a chronically cold and wet environment in the primate body plan?
 What if I told you that today’s Western Mountain gorillas have more human feet because they spend more time on the ground because their environment is colder wetter environments even today?
 Their big toe anatomy approximates a more human position than an their warmer dryer cousins in East Africa (tree dwellers) who have a mid foot that is highly flexible for quadriped walking and a great toe that is away from the rest of its foot and is opposable for grasping for climbing.
 This reason has never been put forth in the paleoanthropology literature as the main reason for bipedalism, as far as I know.
 Feet are rarely talked about within this “group of experts” because the fossil record is horrendous in quality and quantity when it comes to foot bones of transitional apes.
 But what we know, is that Ardi and Lucy, who were transitional apes, were upright first before they encephalized.
 No one disputes this any longer.
 The bone collectors still have no answers for why this happened.
 Neither did Mr. Darwin in his time.
 I think I might have stumbled into the answer.
 In the cold and wet environment, this means they had to have more stable ankles and knee joints to walk.
 Want to see some proof of this speculation?
 Watch this video on gorilla foot and ankle anatomy.